asraarwani/DataStructuresAndAlgorithms/README.md

             16. Diagonal sum in  BST
             17. Left and Right view of the BST
             18. Left and Right view of the BST alternate approach
-            19. Check if a BST is Isomorphic
+            19. Merge two balanced BSTs
             20. Lowest common ancestor of a node in BST
             21. Leaf node count of BST
             22. Print path from root to any node in BST